-We spoke with Peter Muhlmann, founder and CEO of Trustpilot, who offered four ways to improve communication with consumers.
+We spoke with Peter Muhlmann, founder and CEO of Trustpilot, who offered four ways to improve consumer communication.
 Implement these tactics to achieve a better relationship with your customers.

 1. Respond to unhappy customers.

 While you might be tempted to ignore rude comments or nasty reviews, doing so only harms your reputation.
 Don’t avoid the problem; approach it with genuine concern and an open mind.

 “Consumers are people and want to be treated as such,” Muhlmann said.
 “Answer their questions and resolve their issues as if you were trying to help out your mom.
 Be personable, and take a genuine interest in their concerns.”

 According to a study from Zendesk on customer experience trends, 74 percent of customers say they are willing to forgive a company’s mistake after receiving outstanding customer service to resolve the problem.
 That means retaining customers is worth a few minutes of your time.
 You can learn a lot about top-tier customer service from luxury brands, which have perfected the art of catering to an exacting clientele.

 2. Reply in a timely manner.